Permanent Disability Lawyer in Atlanta

 Statute of Limitations

-In Georgia, medical malpractice claims must generally be filed within two years of discovery of the injury.
-However, permanent disabilities are sometimes not immediately apparent, and the discovery rule may extend this timeframe.
-For minors, different rules apply, with cases typically needing to be filed before the child's seventh birthday.
+In Georgia, claims for medical malpractice typically need to be submitted within two years from the time the injury is discovered.
+Nonetheless, permanent disabilities may not be evident right away, and the discovery rule could prolong this period.
+For minors, distinct regulations exist, with cases generally required to be submitted prior to the child's seventh birthday.

 Damage Caps

-Georgia does not impose caps on economic damages in medical malpractice cases, which is particularly important for permanent disability claims where lifetime care costs can reach millions of dollars.
-However, non-economic damages (pain and suffering) are capped at $350,000, with exceptions for cases involving severe disfigurement or loss of limb.
+Georgia places no limits on economic damages in medical malpractice lawsuits, which is crucial for claims involving permanent disabilities where lifetime care expenses may total millions of dollars.
+Nonetheless, non-economic damages (such as pain and suffering) have a limit of $350,000, except in cases of significant disfigurement or limb loss.

 Expert Witness Requirements

-Georgia requires medical malpractice plaintiffs to present expert testimony establishing the standard of care and how it was breached.
-Our physician-attorneys can serve as treating physicians' advocates while also identifying the most qualified expert witnesses to support our clients' cases.
+In Georgia, plaintiffs in medical malpractice cases must provide expert testimony to demonstrate the standard of care and the manner in which it was violated.
+Our physician-attorneys can act as advocates for treating physicians while also pinpointing the most qualified expert witnesses to bolster our clients' cases.

 Building Strong Permanent Disability Cases in Atlanta